-When I was very young, my dad owned a Standard service station one block north of the current site of MPAC Aviation.
+When I was very young, my dad owned a Standard service station.
 Starting when I was in eighth grade until I was well into high school, my best friend, Brad, and I worked at his dad’s Skelly service stations where we were responsible for all aspects of service to the customers including opening and closing the stations on the weekends.
 That experience taught us the value of taking care of every customer that pulled onto the drive whether they were spending a couple dollars or filling up the tank.

 At today’s “gas stations” it is rare to find personal attention and service.
-Today when our car’s tank is low, we fill It up ourselves without ever having to make eye contact or even talk to another person and the additional maintenance is on us to hopefully remember to perform.
+Today when our car’s tank is low, we fill it up ourselves without ever having to make contact with another person; and the additional maintenance is on us to hopefully remember to perform.
 This shift from service station to gas station is just one small example of the change that has affected all industries as our global culture has shifted from service-based to convenience-based.

-Our office is on the site of a former service station two blocks north of downtown Independence, KS.
-The service station was built in 1960 and owned for many years by two local businessmen Gene Garrison and Frank Hey.
+When we were looking to expand beyond the walls of my home office, we purchased our first building, a former service station, in April 2020.
+The service station was built in 1960 and owned for many years by two local businessmen, Gene Garrison and Frank Hey.
 Garrison and Hey were passionate about providing excellent service to each customer and their station was a fixture of the downtown community for over 40 years.
 When they retired and sold the station, the building became home to several different short-lived business ventures until it was abandoned and fell into disrepair.

 Our Town

-If you ever find yourself in southeast Kansas, stop by the station!
+If you ever find yourself in southeast Kansas, stop by the office!
 I’d love to show you around!

 About the Author